Lexicographic order: Definition

 The words in a lexicon (the set of words used in some language) have a conventional ordering, used in dictionaries and encyclopedias, that depends on the underlying ordering of the alphabet of symbols used to build the words.
 The lexicographical order is one way of formalizing word order given the order of the underlying symbols.

 The formal notion starts with a finite set A, often called the alphabet, which is totally ordered.
-That is, for any two symbols a and b in A that are not the same symbol, either a < b or b < a.
+That is, for any two symbols a and b in A that are not the same symbol, exactly one of a < b or b < a is true.

 The words of A are the finite sequences of symbols from A, including words of length 1 containing a single symbol, words of length 2 with 2 symbols, and so on, even including the empty sequence $\varepsilon$ with no symbols at all.
 The lexicographical order on the set of all these finite words orders the words as follows: